 - Pour ingredients into Instant Pot and cook at High pressure for 10 minutes

 - 5-6 cloves of garlic minced

-- 1 lb boneless, skinless chicken thighs (or use breast, bone-in, or whatever works for you.
+- 1 pound boneless skinless chicken thighs (or use breast, bone-in, or whatever works for you.
 If frozen, add 1-2 minutes to total time)

 - To finish

-- 4 oz butter cut into cubes (use coconut oil if dairy free)
+- 4 ounce butter cut into cubes (use coconut oil if dairy free)

-- 4 oz heavy cream (use full-fat coconut milk if dairy free)
+- 4 ounce heavy cream (use full-fat coconut milk if dairy free)

-- Place all ingredients into a pressure cooker in the order listed, EXCEPT for the butter, cream and 1 tsp of the garam masala, mixing the sauce well before you place the chicken on top of the sauce.
+Place all ingredients into a Instant Pot in the order listed, EXCEPT for the butter, cream and 1 teaspoon of the garam masala, mixing the sauce well before you place the chicken on top of the sauce.
 If it's frozen, push it into the sauce a bit so it defrosts better

 Close the cooker and set for 10 mins on high, and let it release pressure naturally